Premarket Tobacco Product Applications

 - Meeting minutes letter (if meeting is granted and held)

-- Acceptance Review: An administrative review that ensures the product falls under Center for Tobacco Products jurisdiction and confirms that the statutory and regulatory requirements of an application are met based upon Section 910 of the FD&C Act and the criteria set forth in § 1114.27(a)(1).
+- Acceptance Review: An initial review that ensures the product falls under Center for Tobacco Products jurisdiction and confirms that the statutory and regulatory requirements of an application are met based upon Section 910 of the FD&C Act and the criteria set forth in § 1114.27(a)(1).

 - Acceptance letter or

 - Filing Review: A threshold determination of whether the application contains sufficient information to permit a substantive review.
 FDA may refuse to file a PMTA if any of the criteria in § 1114.27(b)(1) apply.

 - Application Review: FDA evaluation of the scientific information and data in an application, as well as recommendations from the Tobacco Product Scientific Advisory Committee (TPSAC), if the application was referred.

 - Deficiency letter: Additional information is needed to complete scientific review.
 The letter will specify the number of days an applicant has to respond.

 - Environmental information request letter: FDA made a scientific decision to issue a marketing granted order; however, the applicant is required to provide information for environmental considerations before a marketing granted order can be issued.